Preliteracy skills are essential to scholastic success!

-Helping a child acquire these skills is easy - read with the every day!
+Helping a child acquire these skills is easy - have fun reading every day!

 HOW IT WORKS:

-The 1,000 Books Before Kindergarten initiative supports the acquisition of preliteracy skills and puts books into the hands and homes of children.
+The 1,000 Books Before Kindergarten initiative supports the acquisition of early literacy skills and puts books into the hands and homes of children.

 All pre-K children, 0-5 years of age, may register for this FREE program at the Ripon Public Library.